- RA’ANAN BOUSTAN: Ph. D., Religion, Princeton University, 2004.

 Within six months of completing the written components of the qualifying examinations, students must pass an oral examination.
 The oral examination will include questions from each of the student’s four fields.
 As stipulated above (see Requirements for the Doctorate in Ancient History), three of the fields must be in History, while the fourth may be either another history field or a related field from another department.

 The written qualifying examinations must be passed before the oral qualifying examination can be taken.
 The members of the doctoral committee determine whether or not an examination may be repeated (normally only once), based on their prognosis of the student’s potential for successfully completing both the written and oral examinations within a specified period of time to be designated by the doctoral committee, but not to exceed one calendar year.
-The written qualifying examination is not to exceed eight (8) hours and must be turned in to the Graduate Adviser's Office no later than 5:00 pm of the day of the examination.
+You can find more information on how to form your doctoral committee in the Graduate Intranet.